 With assets (Balance Sheet)

-of approximately 45,012,964 Swiss Francs as of 31 December 2012, the International Music and Art Foundation makes grants ranging in size from several hundred to several hundred thousand Swiss Francs, with most grants falling towards the median of 17,527 Swiss Francs.
-Our average grant is 27,720 Swiss Francs.
+of approximately 40,552,378 Swiss Francs as of 31 December 2015, the International Music and Art Foundation makes grants ranging in size from several hundred to several hundred thousand Swiss Francs, with most grants falling towards the median of 15,000 Swiss Francs.
+Our average grant is 30,778 Swiss Francs.
 Whenever possible, the Foundation prefers to issue challenge grants conditional on matching Foundation grants with funds from other sources.
 The Foundation prefers not to make grants for operational support.
 The Foundation Fund may be increased at any time by donations from third parties.

 All grantees must provide detailed financial reports and maintain complete records documenting the use of the grant.
 The International Music and Art Foundation may make periodic site visits and whatever other investigations it deems important.